nullgemm/hydraquill/readme.md

 `noto.bin.zst` pack found in your `bin` folder (the original is in `res/noto`).

 ## Emoji font
-You may have noticed the generated archive is slightly bigger than the announced 16MiB, and actually weights 19MiB.
-This is because we do not use the Noto Emoji.
-Instead, we bundle a TTF version of Twitter's "Twemoji" set, converted from SVG by some amazing Fedora packagers using Google's Noto font tools.
+We do not use the Noto Emoji: instead, we bundle a TTF version of Twitter's "Twemoji" set, converted from SVG by some amazing people at Mozilla.
-Unlike the widespread OTF rendition, which only embeds the original SVG files, Fedora's TTF includes actual font outlines, and is thus Freetype-compatible.
+Unlike the widespread OTF rendition, which only embeds the original SVG files, Mozilla's TTF makes use of the COLR tables to provide real font outlines with color information, and is thus Freetype-compatible.

 ## Distributing the font archive
 Please make sure to distribute the required license files with the font pack.